antroos/welabeldata-tool/STORAGE_INTEGRATION.md

 ## Overview

-The storage integration tests verify that the storage modules work correctly together as a system.
-This complements the individual module tests by ensuring proper interaction between different storage components.
+The storage modules work together as a system to provide efficient, type-safe data persistence.
+This document explains how the modules interact and how to test their functionality both individually and as an integrated system.

 ## Implementation Details